Al-Quds University: Contemporary

 Over the past years, Al Quds University has experienced mounting pressure from the Israeli government, both politically and militarily.
 The Israeli West Bank barrier built in 2004 have impeded university operations.
 Students have been injured and many of the students studying at the university have faced tear gas and some students have been shot.

 In 2013 alone, the Israeli army launched 26 separate attacks on the university campus in Abu Dis, resulting in 1,769 injuries to students and staff.
-Notably, one of these attacks even occurred during a visit by the U.S. Consul-General to the campus.
 In the early weeks of 2014, the Israeli army conducted three additional attacks on the Abu Dis campus.
 Staff and students frequently face summonses, arrests, and intimidation, both at the Abu Dis campus and the premises in the Old City, which have been raided and occasionally closed on multiple occasions.

 Simultaneously, the university has been engaged in legal and political battles to secure its existence.
 Since 17 years, it has faced the threat of closure by the Israeli authorities.
 Despite being fully accredited and licensed by relevant Palestinian bodies, and internationally recognized, the Israeli authorities in occupied East Jerusalem, insist that the university obtain Israeli accreditation or face closure and arrests of its administration.
 However, Israel has also prevented the university from functioning as a unified entity, forcing it to split into two separate institutions.
 Al Quds University's attempts to meet Israeli requirements have been unsuccessful thus far.
 In 2023, Israeli Finance Minister Betzalel Smotrich, planned to freeze funds for the university, which was heavily criticized by Hebrew University director, Mona Kassabri, calling it "discrimination".